The Anti-Homoness of Straight Hipster Politics: On Homo Family Values and the Question of Political Change

 Being a good teenager, I just completely ignored him.
 I was not going to be blocked from what I needed to heal.

-Cruel dominion, all the ways, through inaction and action, we block animals from justice and restoration—cruel dominion is so often a Sunday tradition.
+Cruel dominion, all the ways, through our inaction and action, we block animals from justice and restoration—cruel dominion is so often a Sunday tradition.
 But tradition is not destiny.
+We don’t have to be like clergy So-And-So, blocking people from food, from healing, from justice.
 We can do something different, if only for one day a week.
-We can rest from our cruel dominion.
+We can obey the 4th Commandment; we can rest from our cruel dominion.

 IV.